urbit/docs/arvo/clay/merge.md

 : /~zod/foo/6/foo/txt
 ```

-...you can see it's overwritten the `foo/txt` in the `%foo` desk and the `%mere` now has an empty set, indicating no merge conflicts.
+...you can see it's overwritten the `foo/txt` in the `%foo` `desk` and the `%mere` now has an empty `set`, indicating no merge conflicts.

 Next, let's look at subscribing for future changes.
-Since the `case` is specified explicitly in the `%merge` task, we can set in in the future:
+Since the `case` is specified explicitly in the `%merge` `task`, we can set it in the future:

 ```hoon
 > -send-task-take-gift [%merg %foo our %home da+(add ~m2 now) %only-that]
 ```

-Now change the text in the `foo.txt` in the `%home` desk, hit backspace to detach the thread and `|commit %home`.
+Now change the text in the `foo.txt` in the `%home` `desk`, hit backspace to detach the thread and `|commit %home`.
 After the two minutes pass you should see:

 ```hoon
 [/foo [%clay [%mere p=[%.y p={}]]]]